waghanza/cyclone/website/sphinx/escape.rst

    Byte/unicode conversions
    ------------------------
-   These functions are used extensively within Tornado itself, but should not be directly needed by most applications.
-Note that much of the complexity of these functions comes from the fact that Tornado supports both Python 2 and Python 3.
+   These functions are used extensively within Cyclone itself, but should not be directly needed by most applications.

    .. autofunction:: utf8
    .. autofunction:: to_unicode